Laidback Bluegrass Bash starts tonight - The Tribune

 Tonight marks the first night of music for the first annual Laidback Bluegrass Bash.

-Candi Sperry, bar manager for the Laidback Bar and Grille, said the event will feature headliners of three bluegrass and one country band on Saturday and six bluegrass bands tonight.
+Candi Sperry, bar manager for the Laidback Bar and Grille, said the event will feature headliners of three bluegrass and one country band on Friday and six bluegrass bands on Saturday.

 Sperry said the venue recently built a new stage for its patio and bands will perform outside there.